lone17/FirstGame/README.md

 # Vinglish

   - A word-based game with 200 exclusive levels
-  - You will be given a set of English words, translate those into a meaning Vietnamese word/term
+  - You will be given a set of English words, translate those into a meaningful Vietnamese word/term

 # Screenshots